Birendra Multiple Campus: Infrastructure

 The campus has an area of about 19 bighas and has various buildings.

-There were 165 teaching staffs in the campus in 2014.
+There were 165 teaching staff in the campus in 2014.

 Educational Departments

 There are 17 departments in Birendra Multiple Campus.
 It means the programs are divided into seventeen groups.
 Some of them are Nepali, History, Zoology, Geography Culture Ed, Economics, etc. Each department has a head to run it.
-Head of Education Department said "All departments are running smoothly ."
+Head of Education Department said "All departments are running smoothly."
 These departments are responsible for conducting all classes under them.
-According to Assistant Campus Chief, In History, Culture, Political Science and Geography department have less number of students.
+According to Assistant Campus Chief, In History, Culture, Political Science and Geography department have fewer students.